Albert0i/DAO/README-cont.md

 };
 ```

+Prisma has comprehensive [CRUD](https://www.prisma.io/docs/orm/prisma-client/queries/crud) operations at your disposal.
 If you are dubious what happens under the hook.
 Use the `PrismaClient` [log](https://www.prisma.io/docs/orm/reference/prisma-client-reference#log) parameter to configure [log levels](https://www.prisma.io/docs/orm/reference/prisma-client-reference#log-levels), including warnings, errors, and information about the queries sent to the database.
 ```
 const prisma = new PrismaClient({
   log: [{